Wu Qi

-Wu Qi (吳起 (吴起, Wú Qǐ, Wu Ch'i), 440–381 BC) was a Chinese military leader, Legalist philosopher, and politician in the Warring States period.
+Wu Qi (吳起 (吴起, Wú Qǐ, Wu Ch'i), 440–381 BC) was a Warring States period Chinese military general, philosopher, and Chancellor of the Chu state, reforming the Chu state.

 Biography

 Born in the State of Wey (衞), he was skilled in leading armies and military strategy.
 He had served in the states of Lu and Wei (魏, not to be confused with Wèi, currently spelled as Wey as in previous note).
 In the state of Wei he commanded many great battles and was appointed Xihe Shou (Mayor of Xihe county).
 Xihe was the area between the Yellow and Luo Rivers that Wei had just taken from Qin.
 Later, after he became estranged from the lord of Wei and was forced into exile, Wu Qi went to the State of Chu where he was appointed Prime minister by King Dao of Chu (楚悼王).
 His reforms made Chu a strong state at that time.
 The reforms he instituted enraged the old nobility of Chu and he was killed after the death of King Dao.

 Wu's reforms, which started around 389 BC, were generally aimed at changing the corrupt and inefficient government.
 The nobility and officialdom were terribly corrupt and the government was burdened with the costs of paying them and a horde of other minor officials.
 Wu first lowered the annual salary of Chu officials, then dismissed officials who were useless or incompetent.
 He also eliminated hereditary privileges after three generations.
 The money saved by cutting costs was used to create and train a more professional army.

 Another of Wu's actions was to move all the nobles to the borders on the frontier, away from the capital, in order to reduce their power and at the same time populate those areas, making them more useful to the state government.
 He is also credited with devising a set of building codes in Ying, in order to make the city look less "barbaric", and more in line with 'civilized' Chinese architectural aesthetics.